pellierd/pddl4j/docs/getting_started.rst

 .. code-block:: bash

-  ./gradlew shadowJar
+  ./gradlew jar

 This command build a single jar of the PDDL4J library containing all the dependency libraries used by PDDL4J.
-The jar generated is located in the directory ``build/libs/pddl4j-X.X-all.jar`` where X.X is the version of PDDL4J.
+The jar generated is located in the directory ``build/libs/pddl4j-X.X.jar`` where X.X is the version of PDDL4J.

 Example: Running Fast Forward planner